-Proposed site: Hors eshoe Bay Baseline Comment Rating Agree with rating < Natural Science Baseline: Strong revegetation backdropSignificant ecological features High-Moderate ✓ Perceptual/ Sensory Baseline: Distinctive landform viewed from air but less memorable from the water High visual amenity High-Moderate ✓ Site Associative Baseline: There is not enough information on wider values due to other expert information not being available Moderate ✓ OVERALL RATING Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur that there are no unique attributes or factors to review attributed site sensitivity values.
+Proposed site: Horseshoe Bay Baseline Comment Rating Agree with rating ✓ Natural Science Baseline: Strong revegetation backdropSignificant ecological features High-Moderate ✓ Perceptual/ Sensory Baseline: Distinctive landform viewed from air but less memorable from the water High visual amenity High-Moderate ✓ Site Associative Baseline: There is not enough information on wider values due to other expert information not being available Moderate ✓ OVERALL RATING Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: Concur that there are no unique attributes or factors to review attributed site sensitivity values.

-Overall assessment of Effects: Horseshoe Bay
+Overall asses ssment of Effec ts: Horseshoe Bay

 Character Existing Effects Resultant rating

 component Baseline Rating

 Natural science High-Moderate

 Perceptual High-Moderate The report notes re introduction of the proposed new structures.
 'The proposal would be a "fit" with the extensive mussel farming at the site, although the fairly unobtrusive nature of the mussel farms and lack of other highly visible productive uses such as pasture/farming, has meant that character of this bay has remained moderately high in perceived naturalness.'
 I would be careful with statements like this (although it does have a modifier on it re the unobtrusiveness of mussel farms) because then the reverse would be that a site with no mussel farms is not a fit for a salmon farm.
 Eg the Mid channel Waitata site.
+Hudson: Point noted and comment amended to "fit with productive context".

 Associative Moderate The site faces Maud Island.
-Will there be any reverse effects on Maud Island ONF or ONC values?
+Will there be any reverse effects on Maud

+Island ONF or ONC values?

+Hudson: Comment on Maud Island is included

+in the Visual Appraisal.

 Overall baseline Natural character High-Moderate Resultant Natural character Moderate ✓

-Overall baseline Landscape High-Moderate Resultant Landscape Moderate ✓
+Overall baseline Landscape High-Moderate Resultant Landscape Moderate 🗸

 ONC Agreed with assessment of effects

 ONFL Agreed with assessment of effects